-At MedStar Georgetown Cancer Network, our expert dermatologic oncologists ensure you get a timely and accurate diagnosis, then treatment options designed for your specific circumstances.
+At MedStar Georgetown Cancer Institute, our expert dermatologic oncologists ensure you get a timely and accurate diagnosis, then treatment options designed for your specific circumstances.
 Our melanoma care features:

 - Comprehensive, Innovative Therapy: We offer the full range of treatment options, including more complex surgeries for advanced melanoma and direct, high-dose chemotherapy to save limbs where multiple tumors have returned.

 - Clinical Trials and Research: Our doctors and scientists continue to improve the way melanoma is diagnosed and treated, and provide access to promising therapies not always available through other networks and centers.
 One study is looking at photodynamic therapy—making cancerous cells more sensitive to light, then killing them with a laser.

 - Follow-up Care: Unfortunately, melanoma can return to the same place even if cured, and patients are also at higher risk of developing other skin cancer.
 That’s why we make sure you get regular checkups to protect your health.